 Declare host variables in the Declare Section according to FORTRAN rules, specifying a FORTRAN datatype supported by Oracle.
-Table 1 - 3 on page 1 - 10 shows the FORTRAN datatypes and pseudotypes you can specify in the Declare Section.
+Table 1 - 3 shows the FORTRAN datatypes and pseudotypes you can specify in the Declare Section.
 However, your FORTRAN implementation might not include all of them.